AdaCore/gnatcoll-core/docs/sql.rst

   database, and then `-api` can be used to dump the schema from a textual description of the database.

+*-adacreate*
+  This should be used in combination with `-api`.
+In addition to the usual output of `-api`, it will also generate an Ada subprogram called `Create_Database` that can be used to recreate the database and its initial data (if `-load` was specified) from your application, without requiring access to the external files that define the schema and the initial data.

 *-enum table,id,name,prefix,base*
   This parameter can be repeated several times if needed.
 It identifies one of the special tables of the database that acts as an enumeration